ncrowder/python/decision_trees/readme.md

-These materials were originally presented at the TWDI conference in Las Vegas in early 2024.
+These materials were originally presented at the TDWI conference in Las Vegas in early 2024.